-In November 2016, I came to a remote rural village, and participated in the establishing of the international art village with several other artists.
-This village was impoverished and lacked resources.
-There are 10 kilometers of road winding through the mountains between this village and the nearest town.
-During the past two years, after physical exhaustion and emotional hardship, and with happiness and arduousness, I managed to transform a house abandoned for 30 years into a little cozy hotel, which is my Craftsmen House.
-The arduousness was because all the modern materials had to be bought and transported from faraway towns into the mountains, though I made use of local materials as much as possible (which is also my long-held concept), carrying all those heavy construction materials climbing up a mountain without a proper road were no easy work, and would easily get hurt.
+In November 2016, I came to a remote rural village.
+I participated in establishing of the international art village with several artists.
+This village was impoverished and lacked of resources.
+There are 10 kilometers' distance from this village and the nearest town.
+During the past two years, after physical exhaustion and emotional hardship, and with happiness and arduousness, I decided to transform a house abandoned for 30 years into a little cozy hotel, which is my Craftsmen House.
+The arduousness was all the modern materials had to be bought and transported from faraway towns into the mountains, though I made use of local materials as much as possible (which is also my long-held concept), carrying all those heavy construction materials climbing up a mountain without a proper road is not easy, and would easily get hurt.
 As for happiness, the view here was undisturbed and full of natural beauty, and the air was so fresh that its quality ranks among the top in China.
 Moreover, I met some interesting people.
 Among them, a 78-year-old man always makes me feel warm.
-He is Mr. Wei, my best friend in Art Village, and the one that I respect most.
+He is Mr. Wei, my best friend in Art Village, and the one whom I respect most.

-I often invite him for meals, and also join him for meals, as we are often alone.
-He usually has simple and plain food, but we were always happy when having meal together.
+I often invite him for meals, and also take meals with him, as we are often alone.
+He usually has simple and plain food, but we experienced joyful time when we had meal together.

-We often go to town together, even when he has nothing to do in the town.
+We often drive to town together, even when he has no intention in the town.
 He was willing to be my companion to the town.

 He is a great craftsman, being able to build houses.
 Before being transformed into Craftsmen House, the house on this site was originally built by him for his eldest son.

 And this house was built by him.

 He can repair the roof, climbing up to the roof tops to re-arrange and replace old tiles.